kmpaul/aiohttp_app_template/README.rst

 the name of the Python package you might import) is determined *solely* from the name of the main package directory.
 Currently, it is ``myapp``, so all you would need to do is change the name of this directory.

+When creating a new repository from this template, I highly recommend *include all branches* from the template repository in your new branch.
+If you do this, you will automatically get a working Sphinx deployment of the application documentation on GitHub Pages.
+If you do not do this, you may have to manually fix some settings for your GitHub Pages site to work properly (e.g., manually adding a `.nojekyll` file to the `gh-pages` branch).

 Some notes on the design
 ------------------------